The Estate Planning Process: What to Expect in Ogden

 - Intellectual property: Patents, trademarks, and copyrights.

-- Digital assets: Cryptocurrency, online accounts, digital media.
+- Digital assets: Cryptocurrency, online accounts, and digital media.

-Each asset may require specific documentation and handling during the estate planning process to fully clarify its distribution according to your wishes.
+Each asset may require specific documentation and handling to make sure its distribution aligns with your intentions.